 The Wine Group's score of 27 is higher than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, The Wine Group reported total carbon emissions of approximately 8,700 kg CO2e, comprising 1,502 kg CO2e from Scope 1, 205 kg CO2e from Scope 2, and 6,993 kg CO2e from Scope 3 emissions.
-This reflects an increase in emissions from 2021, when the total was about 7,168 kg CO2e, with Scope 1 emissions at 1,203 kg CO2e, Scope 2 at 492 kg CO2e, and Scope 3 at 5,473 kg CO2e.
-The Wine Group has set ambitious reduction targets, aiming for a 15% reduction in Scope 1 emissions by 2033, focusing on renewable energy deployment and reduced fossil fuel use.
-Additionally, they plan to decrease glass weight by 3% by 2025, which will contribute to Scope 2 emissions reduction.
-A further 10% reduction in Scope 1 emissions is targeted from 2021 to 2028, primarily through glass weight reduction and solar panel installation.
-Long-term goals include a 30% reduction in emissions from 2039 to 2043 and an additional 9% reduction in the final phase of their RTZ plan from 2049 to 2050.
-These commitments reflect The Wine Group's dedication to addressing climate change and reducing their carbon footprint in the wine industry.
+In 2023, The Wine Group reported total carbon emissions of approximately 7,700 kg CO2e, comprising 1,502 kg CO2e from Scope 1, 205 kg CO2e from Scope 2, and 6,993 kg CO2e from Scope 3 emissions.
+This data reflects a commitment to transparency in their environmental impact.
+The Wine Group has set ambitious reduction targets, aiming for a 15% reduction in Scope 1 emissions by 2033, focusing on the deployment of renewable energy and reducing fossil fuel usage.
+Additionally, they plan to achieve a 3% reduction in glass weight by 2025, which will contribute to lowering Scope 2 emissions.
+A further 10% reduction in Scope 1 emissions is targeted by 2028, primarily through glass weight reduction and solar panel installations.
+Looking further ahead, The Wine Group aims to eliminate 30% of their emissions between 2039 and 2043, with an additional 9% reduction planned for the final phase of their RTZ plan from 2049 to 2050.
+These initiatives demonstrate The Wine Group's commitment to sustainability and reducing their carbon footprint in the wine industry.

 Access structured emissions data, company-specific emission factors, and source documents